 Blizzards and Ice Storms: Confirmed Risk

 some of the risks from a blizzard are dangerous driving conditions, and power outages.
 Most fatalities from blizzards happen on the roads: one of the worst thing you can do in a blizzard is drive.
 Avoid the roads, and have a car emergency kit in case you are caught in a blizzard.
 The Twin Cities don't experience the snowdrifts that southern Minnesota and the Dakotas do, so you are unlikely to get stuck in your car for a week in the Twin Cities - but avoid driving anyway.

 Summer storms often bring hail, and golf ball sized hail has been known in Minneapolis and St. Paul.
 Property damage is the main risk, with the risk of damage to cars, roofs, animals who can't take shelter, and other property.
 Injuries and fatalities from hail are possible but unlikely (high winds and flooding are more dangerous) but if you have dogs or other animals who are kept outside, ensure they have somewhere to take shelter in the event of hail.

 Minnesota's summers bring strong storms, with high winds, hail, lightning, and the possibility of tornadoes.
 High winds and hail can fell trees and power lines, damaging cars and houses, and posing a risk to life.

 If storms and/or lightning is in the area, seek shelter inside a sturdy structure.
-A hard-topped vehicle provides protection against lighting strikes, but very little against falling trees or tornado-force winds.
-Here's some Lightning safety tips from the Minnesota Department of Public Safety.
+A hard-topped vehicle provides protection against lightning strikes, but very little against falling trees or tornado-force winds.
+Here are some Lightning safety tips from the Minnesota Department of Public Safety.